-Meet Harsh Songra, the brain behind mobile app My Child that could help monitor children for potential disorders
+Harsh Songra, the brain behind the My Child app that helps check for potential disorders

 Harsh Songra was 11 years old when he was diagnosed with dyspraxia.
 This is a neurological disorder that affects motor skills.
 By the age of 16, Songra was an expert at coding for Android-based mobile apps.

 He went on to develop My Child, a free mobile app that could help parents monitor the growth of a child between 11 and 24 months.
 My Child screens for potential neurological, physical and speech disorders.

 Launched in January 2015, My Child aims to be a go-to guide for parenting.
 It is clearly popular given that it has been downloaded more than 8,000 times across 100 countries.

 Songra has received seed funding from investors like Pankaj Jain, a partner in Silicon Valley-based venture capital fund 500 Startups, and Pallav Nadhani, co-founder of FusionCharts and a member of the first Forbes India 30 under 30 List.

 Both men say the app has a huge potential impact as there is a global need for detecting possible learning disabilities in children.